KittyMcDonagh/kmcd-issue-tracking-project/README.md

 **Notes**

-- The client-side users c1_user001, c1_user002, and c1_user003 are all associated with the same Client - C00001. c2_user001 is associated with Client c000002,   and c3_user001 is associated with Client C00003
+- The Client-side users c1_user001, c1_user002, and c1_user003 are all associated with the same Client - C00001. c2_user001 is associated with Client c000002,   and c3_user001 is associated with Client C00003
 - The **Issues Filter** is the main filter - when you select a value from it, it resets all the other filters to 'ALL'.
 Whereas the Status, Priority and        Client filters, will take the value of the other 3 filters into account.
 - Each time the Issues List reloads (except when you click 'Back to list' on Issue Details screen) it shows all Issues assigned to the logged in user, or an    empty list if nothing is assigned to them